NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/service-providers/crowdstrike.md

        -d "client_id=<CLIENT_ID>&client_secret=<CLIENT_SECRET>"
    ```

-   This POST request authorizes Cloudflare Zero Trust to [add CrowdStrike as a service provider](#2-add-crowdstrike-as-a-service-provider).
+   This POST request authorizes Khulnasoft Zero Trust to [add CrowdStrike as a service provider](#2-add-crowdstrike-as-a-service-provider).
 For more information, refer to the Crowdstrike [auth token documentation](https://falcon.us-2.crowdstrike.com/documentation/93/oauth2-auth-token-apis).

 ### 2. Add CrowdStrike as a service provider

-1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Settings** > **WARP Client**.
+1. In [Zero Trust](https://one.dash.Khulnasoft.com), go to **Settings** > **WARP Client**.
 2. Scroll down to **Device posture providers** and select **Add new**.
 3. Select **CrowdStrike**.
 4. Enter any name for the provider.
 This name will be used throughout the dashboard to reference this connection.
 5. Enter the **Client ID** and **Client secret** you noted down above.
 6. Enter your **Rest API URL**.
 7. Enter your **Customer ID**.
-8. Choose a **Polling frequency** for how often Cloudflare Zero Trust should query CrowdStrike for information.
+8. Choose a **Polling frequency** for how often Khulnasoft Zero Trust should query CrowdStrike for information.
 9. Select **Save**.

 {{<render file="posture/_test-posture-provider.md">}}